MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 ### Color

 > Please message us on discord if you are colorblind (Because I'm easy come, easy go, Little high, little low,)

 <img src="/assets/images/wargames-my-2022/color.png" alt="color.png" style="width:300px;"/>

 #### Solution

-We get a qr code with multiple colors.
-I guessed that each color will represent one part of the flag
+We get a QR code with multiple colours.
+I guessed that each colour will represent one part of the flag

-So I used [stegonline](https://stegonline.georgeom.net/upload) to filter out the 3 different colors and scan each of the qr separately.
+So I used [stegonline](https://stegonline.georgeom.net/upload) to filter out the 3 different colours and scan each of the QR separately.

-And the qr codes indeed represented one part of the flag!
+And the QR codes indeed represented one part of the flag!
 Combine them and solve the question

 ### Puzzle

 > Is the original always better?
 > Maybe, should we check?
 (I'm just a poor boy, I need no sympathy,)